 According to Dr Zara Quigg from Liverpool John Moores University: “Identifying the broad impact that alcohol use can have on individuals, those around them and wider society is important to informing the development, implementation and targeting of interventions to reduce and prevent alcohol-related harms.”

 Hopefully, the future will see alcosynth replacing alcohol and then having a positive impact on society as a whole.
 However, for now, there still needs to be more education on the dangers of alcohol abuse because more and more people are affected by this chemical substance every day and it is placing a huge burden on the economy.

 At the moment, those with alcohol addiction will usually be expected to complete an alcohol detox prior to starting a programme of rehabilitation.
 Alcohol detox programmes are available around the country and, in most instances, it is advisable for those who want to overcome alcoholism to detox in a supervised facility.

 Alcohol detox facilities are the safest and most comfortable places to quit drinking.
 With constant care and support, the process does not have to be painful, and the recovering alcoholic will have a greater chance of completing the detox without returning to alcohol.

 Once detox has been completed, the individual can begin treatment in either an outpatient or inpatient clinic.
 Addiction Helper can provide information on the various treatment providers in and around your area, and can put you in touch with the clinic of your choice once you are ready to move forward.
 Contact us today for more information on how to start your recovery journey.

-Alcohol drinkers in Wales ’cause harm to 60% of people’ (BBC)
+Sources: Alcohol drinkers in Wales ’cause harm to 60% of people’ (BBC)